wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-feedforward.rst

 Using the Feedforward
 ---------------------

 In order to use the feedforward, we need to plug in values for each unknown in the above voltage-balance equation *other than the voltage*.
-As mentioned :ref:`earlier <docs/software/advanced-controls/introduction/picking-control-strategy:Obtaining Models for Your Mechanisms>`, the values of the gains :term:`K_s` etc. can be obtained either through theoretical modeling with `ReCalc <https://www.reca.lc/>`__ or explicit measurement with :doc:`SysId </docs/software/pathplanning/system-identification/introduction>`.
+As mentioned :ref:`earlier <docs/software/advanced-controls/introduction/picking-control-strategy:Obtaining Models for Your Mechanisms>`, the values of the gains :math:`K_s` etc. can be obtained either through theoretical modeling with `ReCalc <https://www.reca.lc/>`__ or explicit measurement with :doc:`SysId </docs/software/pathplanning/system-identification/introduction>`.
 That leaves us needing values for velocity, acceleration, and (in the case of the arm feedforward) position.

 Typically, these come from our setpoints - remember that with feedforward we are making a "guess" as to the output we need based on where we want the system to be.